deangela/DM1123-VFS-FA17-Duff/dm1123vfs_projects_interface.md

 * Post on your process website

 #### INTERFACE Comp
+Comp is short for composition or layout.
+A comp looks EXACTLY as it will appear in its final form; it's just NOT clickable in the case of a website, game, or digital kiosk, etc.

 * Create a comp of your interface
     * The home page / screen and one other page (UNLESS you're doing a one-page scroller)
 * Post on your process website